 A: If your AC is not cooling your home, listen carefully to its operation.
 Is it turning on, blowing, and then turning off shortly after, only to repeat this cycle?
 This is often due to a dirty or blocked condenser unit, a dirty air filter, or low refrigerant.
 Try cleaning the condenser and replacing the air filter.
 If the problem persists, it could be a refrigerant issue, which will require professional service.

-Preventing the Most Common AC Problems
+How to Prevent the Most Common AC Problems

 The bulk of AC problems can be avoided with a little preventative maintenance, reducing the chances you’ll find yourself in the middle of a heatwave without cool air.